At the end of the day, the math is quite simple:

 Do more of what works.

-In other words, the thing you must be asking yourself is not “what new profit center” can I create, but “How can we use profit and team to help us scale this core product, to the point that we could sell $1m worth of it in a year?”
+“How can we use new profit, team and customer experience structures to help us scale this core product, to the point that we could sell and deliver $1m worth of it in a year?”

-For us to sell $1m of our core product, we had to strip away everything that wasn’t working — in order to double down on what was.
+Yes, to sell and deliver $1m of your core product, you’ll have to change things.
+You’ll have to strip away everything that isn’t working — in order to double down on what is.

 But it’s in doing that, that you can unlock the ability to double the results, with half the effort.